Britain's Patten to lead Vatican communications re-vamp drive

 They have been known not to communicate or cooperate with each other and sometimes have appeared to be in competition.
 In the past, one department has published important information without telling the others.

-The Vatican newspaper, L'Osservatore Romano, is 150 years old, and its editor is trying to modernise it to help shed its drab and staid image.
+The Vatican newspaper, L'Osservatore Romano, is 150 years old, and its editor is trying to modernize it to help shed its drab and staid image.

 Vatican Radio, which broadcasts in 40 languages, takes up a big chunk of the Vatican's budget and some officials have questioned whether such a big structure is necessary in the Internet age.